 Still thinking about that cardiac scan being advertised in the newspaper or on television?
 Do yourself a favor.
 Buy some snake oil instead.
 The result will be the same, but you won’t waste nearly as much money and you won’t end up with a stent.

-Many patients who have endured a on the medical cascade may feel that they were rescued from certain disaster.
+Many patients who have endured a ride on the medical cascade may feel that they were rescued from certain disaster.
 I'd rather rescue folks from the cascade.